jacobdensford/jacobdensford.com/fell/running-the-game.md

 ### Customizing Backgrounds

-Players may create their own backgrounds, gaining one skill of their choice and purchasing equipment worth 60 coin.
+protagonists may create their own backgrounds, gaining one skill of their choice and purchasing equipment worth 60 coin.

 ### Longer Dice Ladder